-Religion or Belief: different beliefs, customs (including atheists and those with no aligned belief) x Religion and Beliefs are not nationally identified key risks in relation to Child Poverty.
+Religion or Belief: different religious or philosophical beliefs, customs (including atheists and those with no aligned belief) e.g. Christianity, Islam, Hindu, pacifism, vegetarianism, gender critical. x Religion and Beliefs are not nationally identified key risks in relation to Child Poverty.
 The reports are inclusive to all children, young people and their families irrespective of religion.
 Sex women and men (girls and boys) x Gender is not nationally identified key risk groups in relation to Child Poverty.
 The reports are inclusive to all children, young people and their families irrespective of sex.
-Sexual Orientation, e.g. Lesbian, Gay, Bisexual, Heterosexual х Sexual Orientation not nationally identified key risk groups in relation to Child Poverty.
+Sexual Orientation , e.g. Lesbian, Gay, Bisexual, Heterosexual x Sexual Orientation not nationally identified key risk groups in relation to Child Poverty.
 The reports are inclusive to all children, young people and their families irrespective of sexual orientation.